gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Convenient use of build scan plugin

+This version of Gradle makes it even easier to gain deep insights into your build.
+By using the command line option `--scan`, the latest [build scan plugin](https://scans.gradle.com/get-started) is applied automatically.
+You will not have to explicitly declare the plugin in your build script or an init script.

 ### Improvements for plugin authors

 In Gradle 4.1, we added APIs that allow a specific task output directory or output file to be wired in as an input for another task, in a way that allows the task dependencies to be inferred and that deals with later changes to the configured locations of those outputs.
 It is intended to be a more robust, performant and descriptive alternative to using `File` property types and calls to `Task.dependsOn`.